cyborgoat/tech-reservoir/tech-blog/zsh/omz.md

 - Curl or Wget should be installed.
 - Git should be installed (v2.4.11 or higher recommended).

-## Installing OH-MY-ZSH in Ubuntu Linux
+## Installing oh-my-zsh in Ubuntu Linux

 Installation of Oh My Zsh can be done by using “Curl” or “Wget” commands in your terminal.
 Make sure either of one utility is installed in the OS, if not install them along with git by running the following `apt` command.